 Wines, sakes and carefully prepared dishes, Grain[s], the new dining cellar of Becs Parisiens, has everything you need for a great evening out in Saint-Germain-des-Prés.
 [Read more]

-Shiro, the Franco-Japanese Fusion restaurant in Saint Germain des Prés
+Shiro, Franco-Japanese fusion bistronomy in Saint Germain des Prés

-Sponsored - Located in the Saint-Germain des Prés district, the bistronomic restaurant SHIRO offers Franco-Japanese fusion cuisine by chef Ryo Miyazaki in a chic, spacious setting.
-All summer long, SHIRO opens its flower-filled terrace, allowing you to enjoy a gastronomic moment on Boulevard Saint-Germain, SO CHIC!
+Sponsored - Located in the Saint-Germain des Prés district, the bistronomic restaurant SHIRO offers Franco-Japanese fusion cuisine created by chef Kazunari HARA in an elegant, spacious setting.
+SHIRO lets you enjoy a gastronomic moment in one of Paris's most emblematic districts, SO CHIC!
 [Read more]

-Tina, Cristina and Pierre Chomet's new casual tapas bar, Paris 6th arrondissement
+Tina, Cristina and Pierre Chomet's relaxed tapas bar, Paris 6th arrondissement

 Good plan alert!
 Cristina and Pierre Chomet (Top Chef 2021), are opening a brand new restaurant-tapas bar in the 6th arrondissement of Paris.
 We set out to discover this cool, gourmet spot, where gourmet Spanish dishes rhyme with conviviality.
 [Read more]